 Area Director — Residence Life

-Compensation includes a furnished two-bedroom apartment in a residence hall or a college house with cable and Internet, college benefits, unlimited laundry, partial meal plan, reserved parking, and a maximum salary of $28,700 for 12 months.
+Compensation includes a furnished two-bedroom apartment in a residence hall or a campus apartment with cable and internet, college benefits, unlimited laundry, partial meal plan, reserved parking, and a maximum salary of $28,700 for 12 months.

 Primary Duties & Responsibilities